I’ve been thinking a lot about forests and trees lately. They’re one of my biggest inspirations when I try to make sense of the city.

 Ryan has heard me marvel on several occasions that cities used to routinely burn down.
 Fire used to be a major and constant threat in the city.
 Chuck mentions in the Curbside Chat that the significant (and sadly terrible) changes in Brainerd’s downtown core were largely attributed to fire.
 The best city-scape in this province was the rebuild after a great fire.
 Among the questions we considered to compile the Strong Towns Strength Test was, "If your city burnt down, would your community build it back?"

-All of this got me thinking, as long as we’re studying how traditional cities grew, adapted, and maintained themselves, are we doing ourselves any favours by neglecting the bad stuff?
+All of this got me thinking, as long as we’re studying how traditional cities grew, adapted, and maintained themselves, are we doing ourselves any favors by neglecting the bad stuff?
 Going forward, we’d obviously prefer cities free from the ills of bygone eras.
 The disease, the filth, the squashed and unsafe quarters, the fire… I don’t want any of that either, but what if some of the stuff we think we can leave to history were core features, rather than unfortunate side effects of the traditional city?
 What if we can’t have the good without some of the bad?

 The forest can’t survive and regenerate without a whole plethora of systems and interactions that seem destructive in the short term.
 They ARE destructive, but they are also regenerative.
 The forest grows back.
 It’s a different forest, led by trees who thrive in the new conditions.

 I get uncomfortable taking this analogy too far because nature is also really mean.
 Nature “thins out” the weak and vulnerable and has little regard for equity.
-I don’t understand the pain of the forest because I have never lived to be a smouldering tree or an elk fleeing flames only to discover there’s nowhere else to run.
+I don’t understand the pain of the forest because I have never lived to be a smoldering tree or an elk fleeing flames only to discover there’s nowhere else to run.
 Maybe the forest hurts like we do in disaster and carries on mournfully.
 Maybe it would avoid the fire if it could.

 Regardless, we're in a time of great change where those (both human and "natural") that fall, burn, or have a bad season face greater challenges to rebound.
 It feels like global change is outpacing our adaptability.
 It feels like disasters don’t necessarily provide the impetus to grow back stronger because they are becoming too fast, frequent, and devastating to catch our breath.